ImaadHasan2002/Zehnnflow/README.md

 # ZehnnFlow
+ZehnnFlow comes from the German word "Zehn", meaning ten, symbolizing simplicity, focus, and completion (e.g., a 10/10 productive day,some work done[1] or no work[0])
 A versatile productivity suite designed to support individuals with ADHD and neurotypicals in achieving a focused and efficient workflow.

 ## Overview